Yonle/kotak_pajangan/README.md

 - make your cpu cry in 4k software rendering

 **what it no do**:
-- let you control it (but u can `wayvnc` inside if u rly need to touchy)
+- let you control it (but u can `x11vnc` inside if u rly need to touchy)

 ⚠️ **warning le cpu**:
 - no graphics go brr (DRI-less)